samuel-walker/fme-desktop-data-integration/README.md

 ## Module Audience

 This module is aimed at a university or college student audience.
-Students should be comfortable with data manipulation software in a scripted or GUI application, e.g. CAD or GIS.
+Students should be comfortable with data manipulation software in a scripted or GUI environment, e.g. CAD or GIS.
 Prior knowledge of FME is not required.
 If the instructor wishes to adapt the module to a higher level the lecture and lab demonstration content can be shortened.

 ## Module Length